Meet the Nats fan who starred in MASN’s classic Wil Nieves commercial. (Who? Exactly.)

 “I was exhausted from rehab, but it was such a great experience,” said Margelis, a longtime season plan holder in Section 308 who received $500 and a baseball signed by Nieves for his time.
 “It was my first commercial, and I still love talking about it, until my wife brings me back down to earth.”

 Nieves hit nine more homers in the big leagues, including four with the Nationals, and retired after the 2015 season.
-He could not be reached for comment, but is familiar with the commercial, even if unknowingly.
-On Cameo, an app that allows users to buy personalized video messages from celebrities, including former pro athletes, someone paid Nieves $15 to recite the ad as part of a birthday message.
+He could not be reached for comment but is familiar with the commercial, even if unknowingly.
+On Cameo, an app that allows users to buy personalized video messages from celebrities, including athletes, someone paid Nieves $15 to recite the ad as part of a birthday message.

 “I don’t know if you remember me, but I’m going to give you a little hint,” Nieves says before launching into the familiar script.